Mathuv/guides-django/README.md

 # Django Starters

-An ideal local development environment is about advocating a system that allows you to work in a clear, reproduceable and maintainable way.
-This repository explores my approach to setting up a local development environment for my Django projects.
+For a modern Django setup, you need an `environment`, `project layout` and `tooling system`.
+The process of setting up this workflow is mainly about creating your directory structure and configuring everything correctly.
+This process can be tedious and error prone.
+Our saving grace comes in the form of `starters`.
+Thee web development community is very fond of these and as a result, they go by many names:  `seeds`, `templates`, `boilerplate`, `cookiecutters` etc.

-### The Optimal Django Setup Environment
+The idea behind a `starter` is that it contains the exact project layout and configurations required to start new projects quickly.
+Generally speaking, `starters` are better known for focusing on the `project layout` portion of the project.
+What I want to provide with these starters is the other half of this process:  the `environment` and `tooling system`.
+Thus, `Django starters` provides project skeletons that can be used to setup new Django projects.
+Each one is designed to be reusable, confiugrable and promote best practices.

-Over time I have developed several Django starters which I use to start my projects.
-At a certain point, I realized that in developing a system that works for me, I accumulated a lot of notes.
-I recently started reading over my notes and instantly remembered the sometimes steep barrier to entry in the web development community.
-I also remembered that there were a lot of generous people who shared their knowledge with me along the way and without them I couldn't have gotten to where I am.
-Thus, I have taken my notes, cleaned them up and made them available in the form of guides within this repo.
+Each project skeleton is called a cookiecutter.
+Each cookiecutter will have a series of guides that explore the why's and wherefore's that go into this process.

-Each of the directories in this repo is meant to illustrate the process that goes into developing a Django Project template.
-I am going to outline how to build `templates` that be used to start a project as easily and hastle free as possible.
-Each template is made up of small guides called `starters`.
+### How to Use

-Here are the Templates and Starters currently available
+In this repo, I refer to the finished project templates as `cookiecutters`.
+Each cookiecutter is backed by a series of guides.
+I recommend starting at the first `cookiecutter`  to get a good understanding of what is happeing here.
+Below is an overview of the cookiecutters available.

-##### TEMPLATE 1:  VAGRANT + PROVISIONING + COOKIECUTTER
+##### COOKIECUTTER 1:  VAGRANT + PROVISIONING + COOKIECUTTER

 * development environment
-* project layout
+* default django project layout

 **starter_1**
 > Quickly setup a vagrant machine and initialize a Django project using `django-admin startproject`